cmacfarl/ftcdocs/docs/source/volunteers/event_setup.rst

 ^^^^^^^

    - Windows 10
-   - `Java 8 <https://www.java.com/en/download/>`_ or higher on the laptop running running the FTCLive software
+   - `Java 8 for Windows <https://www.java.com/en/download/>`_ or higher on the laptop running running the FTCLive software

 Mac
 ^^^

    - macOS Sierra or greater
-   - `Java 8 <https://www.java.com/en/download/help/mac_install.html>`_ or higher on the laptop running the FTCLive software
+   - `Java 8 for Mac <https://www.java.com/en/download/help/mac_install.html>`_ or higher on the laptop running the FTCLive software

 .. caution:: Unlike the Windows environment, macOS **MAY** require the Java Development Kit (JDK) to run.
 Windows only requires the Java Runtime